meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `null`

-Sets the specific results page.
+Sets the specific results page to fetch.

 By default, page is `null`, or `1` if `hitsPerPage` is provided.
 The first page has a value of `1`, the second `2`, etc...
 When `0` is provided as a value, no hits are returned.